-The Illumina NextSeq 550Dx instrument is intended for sequencing DNA libraries with in vitro diagnostic assays and is intended for use by qualified and trained clinical laboratory personnel trained in the use of in vitro diagnostic procedures performed in a clinical lab.
+The Illumina NextSeq 550Dx instrument is intended for sequencing DNA libraries with in vitro diagnostic assays.
 For its input, the NextSeq 550Dx uses libraries generated from DNA where sample indexes and capture sequences are added to amplified targets.
 Sample libraries are captured on a flow cell and sequenced on the instrument using sequencing by synthesis (SBS) chemistry.
 SBS chemistry uses a reversible-terminator method to detect fluorescently labeled single nucleotide bases as they are incorporated into growing DNA strands.
 The Real-Time Analysis (RTA) software performs image analysis and base calling and assigns a quality score to each base for each sequencing cycle.
 When primary analysis finishes, secondary analysis can be executed on instrument to process base calls.
 The NextSeq 550Dx uses different secondary analysis modules depending on the workflow.
 For the Germline or Somatic Variant Modules, processing includes demultiplexing, FASTQ file generation, alignment, variant calling, and generation of variant call format (VCF and gVCF) files.
 The VCF and gVCF files contain information about variants found at specific positions in a reference genome.